AtoanyTec/UFs/PC6047/EJ2026/Activity05_DigitalLibrary.md

-# 📚 Mini Research Activity: Literature Exploration
+# 📚 Getting to Know the Digital Library

 ## 🎯 Objective
 The objective of this activity is for you to **select a simple research topic** and explore what has already been done in that area by reviewing **academic papers**.
 This will help you understand the **context**, **existing theories**, and **technologies** related to your topic.